 - When you put more energy onto the grid than you use, the excess is credited to the following month’s bill.
 Each month, the power you receive from UEC is offset by the power you send back to our grid.
 You are only charged for the difference, or the “net.”
 Referred to as Net Metering.

 - UEC’s program will pay members $500 per rated kilowatt of the system up to a $2,500 cap.

 - The system must be installed, operated, and maintained in compliance with all applicable engineering and safety standards (including UEC’s program guidelines: Net Metering Rules) and be less than 25 kilowatts (25,000 watts) of generating capacity.
 UEC’s interconnection and net metering application and agreement are required.

-- Email our Energy Efficiency Specialist or download UEC’s Interconnection Application and the Interconnection Agreement.
+- Email our Energy Efficiency Team or download UEC’s Interconnection Application and the Interconnection Agreement.